-Your child has a unique medical history.
-Therefore, it is essential to talk with your doctor about your experience with autism.
+Your child has their own health history.
+Talk with their doctor about your experience with autism spectrum disorders (ASD).
 Talk openly and regularly with your doctor.
 This will help you take an active role in your child's care.

 General Tips for Gathering Information